davidsntg/microhack-azure-panfw/scenario2/README.md

 `git clone https://github.com/davidsntg/microhack-azure-panfw`

-- Navigate to the new folder *mh-azure-panfw/* and initialize the terraform modules wuth the commands:
+- Navigate to the new folder *microhack-azure-panfw/* and initialize the terraform modules with the commands:

 `cd microhack-azure-panfw/scenario2/templates`